ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.10.2 =
+* New feature: You can force Relevanssi to be active by setting the query variable `relevanssi` to `true`.
+Thanks to Jan Willem Oostendorp.
+* Changed behaviour: Relevanssi has been moved from `the_posts` filter to `posts_pre_query`.
+This change doesn't do much, but increases performance slightly as WordPress needs to do less useless work, as now the default query is no longer run.
+Thanks to Jan Willem Oostendorp.
+* Minor fix: Highlighting didn't work properly when highlighting something immediately following a HTML tag.
+* Minor fix: You can no longer set the value of minimum word length to less than 1 or higher than 9 from the settings page.
+* Minor fix: Importing options broke synonym and stopword settings.
+* Minor fix: Improves the Rank Math SEO compatibility to avoid errors in plugin activation.
+* Minor fix: WPML search results that included non-post results caused fatal errors and crashes.
+This fixes the crashing and makes non-post results work better in both WPML and Polylang.

 = 4.10.1 =
 * Major fix: The multilingual stopwords and synonyms were used based on the global language.
 Now when indexing posts, the post language is used instead of the global language.